WesleyElliott/Weather-Challenge/README.md

 I also opted to roll my own navigation handler as I wanted some transitions between the 2 screens.
 Considering its a 2 screen app, this wasn't hard to handle - but doesn't scale well with more.

+The app allows for both a light and dark theme (at the moment, based only on the system theme),a configurable unit system: temperature and distance are initially based off the system locale, but can be changed in the app for the duration of the app session (ie, restarting the app will revert this setting), as well as support for both portrait and landscape.
 ## :camera_flash: Screenshots

 <img src="/results/screenshot_1.png" width="260">&emsp;<img src="/results/screenshot_2.png" width="260">&emsp;<img src="/results/screenshot_3.png" width="260">